SajanGh/movie-ticket-api/README.md

  }
 ```

-Step 3: At the left side of the postman make the Http Request to POST then click on Search
+Step 3: At the left side of the searchbar use to POST method then click on send.

 ## For inserting showtime: